stoplightio/docs/articles/modeling/shared-params-responses.md

 ### Shared Parameters Example

-As an example of how to use shared parameters, let's say that you are creating an API to serve thousands of cooking recipes.
+Let's say you are creating an API to serve thousands of cooking recipes.
 When dealing with large volumes of data, you typically want to avoid sending _all_ data in a request.
-To help avoid sending more data than is necessary, most applications implement a "paging" feature that allows clients to retrieve a small portion of results (ie, a single page).
+To help avoid sending more data than is necessary, most applications implement a "paging" feature that allows clients to retrieve a small portion of results (i.e. a single page).

-There are multiple ways to approach a paging feature, but for this example we want to add two query string parameters to every request:
+There are multiple ways to approach a paging feature.
+For this example, we want to add two query string parameters to every request:

 * `limit` - The number of results to return when viewing a page.
 For example,